-Records must be maintained for at least 5 years to document plan implementation and maintenance.
-As applicable, records include:
+Maintain records for at least 5 years to document plan implementation and maintenance.
+Records must include:

-- soil, plant tissue, water, manure, and organic by-product analyses resulting in recommendations for nutrient application, - quantities, analyses and sources of nutrients applied, - dates, and method(s) of nutrient applications, source of nutrients, and rates of application, - weather conditions and soil moisture at the time of application; lapsed time to manure incorporation; rainfall or irrigation event, - crops planted, planting and harvest dates, yields, nutrient analyses of harvested biomass, and crop residues removed, - dates of plan review, name of reviewer, and recommended changes resulting from the review, and - all enhanced efficiency fertilizer products used.
+- All test results (soil, water, compost, manure, organic by-product, and plant tissue sample analyses) upon which the nutrient management plan is based. - Listing and quantification of all nutrient sources (including all enhanced efficiency fertilizer products) that are planned for use and documentation of all nutrient imports, exports and onsite transfers. - Date(s), method(s), and location(s) of all nutrient applications. - Weather conditions and soil moisture at the time of application, elapsed time from manure application to rainfall or irrigation event(s). - Plants and crops planted, planting and harvest dates, yields, nutrient analyses of harvested biomass, and plant or crop residues removed. - Dates of plan review, name of reviewer, and recommended adjustments resulting from the review.